 In their book The Confidence Code, Katty Kay and Claire Shipman suggest that an important part of bridging the gender career success gap is addressing the gender confidence gap.
 Women’s confidence alongside men in top professional environments is growing, Kay and Shipman state, so we need to develop the similar courage to take career risks.

-Being in touch with our feelings moreso than our male counterparts might mean we’re also too in touch with our anxieties as well.
+Being in touch with our feelings may mean we’re also too in touch with our anxieties as well.
 While it’s fine to do some deep thinking before we make decisions, it’s also important not to let those inner signals become roadblocks when we’re on our career journey.

 Attack Those Confidence Killers

 Turn your confidence quotient around by avoiding these six habits:

 1. Doubting yourself.
 We can sometimes overthink a decision to death.
 But we’re afraid of making wrong decisions, we’ll never get the chance to make right ones.
 Instead, second-guess your hesitation by asking these questions: